molecule-labs/molecule/README.md

 It prompts for a name on its output, reads the name on its input, says hello on its output and then returns `()`.

-Since process types implement an `apply` method in their base class, we can use them as a factories to create lightweight process instances of type [`Process`](http://molecule-labs.github.io/molecule/molecule/process/Process.html).
+Since process types implement an `apply` method in their base class, we can use them as a factories to create lightweight processes.
 Here, a new instance of `HelloYou` is created by passing it channel interfaces of type `IChan[String]` and `OChan[String]`.
 An instance of a process can then be launched over an instance of a [`Platform`](http://molecule-labs.github.io/molecule/#molecule.platform.Platform), which implements user-level threads over a configurable number of native threads (see [`Platform` factory methods](http://molecule-labs.github.io/molecule/#molecule.platform.Platform$)).
-The method used here to launch a process is the following:
+The `launch` method is the following:

 ```scala
 abstract class Platform {